LoonyCoder/HexoBlog/source/_posts/Spring-3.md

             aspectInstanceFactory.getAspectMetadata().getPerClausePointcut(), this.declaredPointcut);

         // Make it dynamic: must mutate from pre-instantiation to post-instantiation state.
-        // If it's not a dynamic pointcut, it may be optimized out
+        // If it’s not a dynamic pointcut, it may be optimized out
         // by the Spring AOP infrastructure after the first evaluation. this.pointcut = new PerTargetInstantiationModelPointcut(
             this.declaredPointcut, preInstantiationPointcut, aspectInstanceFactory);